๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Barcelona Trip’s Cost Breakdown

-My Barcelona trip cost $155 per day, excluding flights.
+My Barcelona trip cost $155 per day, excluding my flights from Italy and to Portugal.

 Daily Budget